marrcelp/Task-Manager/README.md

 ```
 Then open:

-- `http://localhost:3000` to view the app in the browser.
+- `http://localhost:4000` to view the app in the browser.

 API is hosted on a self-configured AWS server and available at:

 🔗 `https://13.60.90.67/data`

-> ⚠️ **Important:** Since the API uses a self-signed certificate, you may need to open the API URL directly in your browser, click “Advanced” → “Proceed”, and accept the exception **once per browser** to avoid CORS/HTTPS issues.

 ---